baudneo/zomi-client/README.md

 The client uses the new ZoneMinder EventStartCommand/EventEndCommand option.
 This means ZM kicks off the ML chain instead of the ML chain scanning SHM looking for an event, more efficient!

 The client grabs images, sends the images to a ZoMi ML API server, filters detected responses, post processes images and sends notifications.
-All the heavy computation of ML models is done by the server!
+All the heavy computation of ML models is done by the server.

 ## Client Pre-requisites
 - Client **MUST** be installed on same host as ZM server.
 Multi-server ZM installs (untested) will require a client install on each server.
-- OpenCV is **_REQUIRED_** for image processing, you can use `opencv-contrib-python` if you do not need GPU acceleration.
 - `libgeos-dev` : system package (used for the Shapely python module; Polygons)

-- `gifsicle` : system package (used to optimize GIFs; makes file size much smaller)
--
+# Install
+## Install Script
+The [install script](examples/install.py) will install the client for you.
+It will also install the required python packages into its own venv.
+You can supply the script with options to configure the install.
+Below is a list of the options and their defaults.

+## Install Script Options